Barbara LeSavoy, Director of Women and Gender Studies at The College at Brockport was recognized by the College with three awards:

 TALK TITLE: The Audacity to Heal: Race, Rape, and the Power of Student Activism

-The Women and Gender Studies program recently participated in The Third Biennial Seneca Falls Dialogues: A forum on local and global gender issues, which celebrates the 164ndAnniversary of the First Women’s Rights Convention & Declaration of Sentiments, October 19-21 in Seneca Falls.
+The Women and Gender Studies program recently participated in The Third Biennial Seneca Falls Dialogues: A forum on local and global gender issues, which celebrates the 164ndAnniversary of the First Women’s Rights Convention & Declaration of Sentiments, Oct.19-21 in Seneca Falls.

-Women and Gender Studies (WMS) students, Laura Clark, Angela Gilbert, Ashley McKay, and Johnny Sparrow attended the third biennial Seneca Falls Dialogues (SFD), October 19- 21, where they presented: "Feminist Disruptions: Young Voices Negotiating Politics of Identity and Place."
+Women and Gender Studies (WMS) students, Laura Clark, Angela Gilbert, Ashley McKay, and Johnny Sparrow attended the third biennial Seneca Falls Dialogues (SFD), Oct.19- 21, where they presented: "Feminist Disruptions: Young Voices Negotiating Politics of Identity and Place."
 See Roundtable details here.

 Led by WMS director/faculty Dr. Barbara LeSavoy, the students presented projects completed in their spring '12 feminist theory class, which addressed various dimensions of identity understood through different theoretical locations including Queer, Black, Liberal, Marxist, and Radical feminist thought.

 Keynotes at the SFD included, Dr. Nancy Hewitt, Professor of History and Women's Studies at Rutgers University, and Judy Richardson, Dorothy Zellner, and Betty Robinson from Hands on the Freedom Plow: Personal Account by Women in the SNCC.
 Dr. Alison Parker, Professor of History at Brockport, introduced Dr. Hewitt.